 "K-I-L-L!
 This is the name that came to alter the game."
 If you were to mention the name "Michael Render" in passing, most people wouldn’t know to whom you were referring.
 Mention the name “Killer Mike,” however, and the image and sounds of a larger-than-life lyrical pugilist come to mind.
 His musical credits include multiple Billboard charting albums, collaborations with ATL’s own Outkast and his part in the critically acclaimed hip-hop duo Run the Jewels.
 And while the name may invoke thoughts of violence and malicious conduct, the moniker was bestowed upon the ATL rapper for his freestyle prowess in delivering his truth of growing up in Atlanta and striving to make it better for generations to come.

-See why Killer Mike opened two SWAG Shop locations in Atlanta (with one more to come as part of the Philips Arena transformation), visit his favorite spots, get a taste of Atlanta and see why he is so proud to be from Atlanta, GA!
+See why Killer Mike opened two SWAG Shop locations in Atlanta (and one more to open in the newly renovated State Farm Arena), visit his favorite spots, get a taste of Atlanta and see why he is so proud to be from Atlanta, GA!

 The Grammy Award-winning rapper represents the city as the unofficial ambassador of Atlanta in repping our Southern gem to fullest while also being a staunch advocate for community and social justice.
 Here are three reasons we love the man they call Killer Mike.